laravel/docs/upgrade.md

 The impact of this change has been marked as `medium` since the helpers have been moved to the new [laravel/helpers](https://github.com/laravel/helpers) package which offers a backwards compatibility layer for all of the global array and string functions.

-After updating Laravel do not forget to clear the views that were compiled using the old helper methods.
+If you choose to update your Laravel application's views to use the class based methods, you should clear your compiled views which may still be using the global helpers:

     php artisan view:clear